andy-viera/basic-nodejs-express-app/README.md

-# Basic Node.js Express App
+# Node.js & Express App

 A minimalist Node.js & Express.js application with TypeScript, PostgreSQL as main database, and Redis for rate limiting.
 With CRUD operations for authors, categories, and books, following a basic RESTful API design.